-A skilled and experienced criminal defense attorney will examine and weigh the evidence of the prosecution, raise timely objections to inadmissible evidence, and prepare a solid defense in favor of their client.
+A skilled and experienced Washington, D.C. sex crimes attorney will examine and weigh the evidence of the prosecution, raise timely objections to inadmissible evidence, and prepare a solid defense in favor of their client.

 In the Washington metropolitan area, the law firm of Lotze and Mosley has more than 2 decades of criminal defense experience, having tried over 100 criminal cases in a wide range of crimes, including sex crimes.

 Our attorneys are dedicated to defending clients and are prepared to aggressively litigate cases in court.
 We invite you to call us at (202) 393-0535 to speak to an attorney about your situation.